 - Measure and improve: Track time‑to‑proficiency, self‑service deflection, MTTR, and content freshness; close knowledge gaps with analytics.

-To learn more about how Glean empowers smart manufacturing, download our whitepaper.
+To learn more about how Glean empowers manufacturing, download our whitepaper.